 * The Refining Marker Margin (RMM) is a generic indicator.
 Actual margins realised by BP may vary significantly due to a variety of factors, including specific refinery configurations, crude slate and operating practices.
 For example being based on a single regional marker crude, the RMM does not include the impact of the differential between Canadian Heavy crude and WTI.

-The rules of thumb were reviewed in the first quarter of 2018, based on the then prevailing range of oil prices.
-They are intended to give directional indicators of the impact of changes in the trading environment on BP's 2018 full-year pre-tax results.
+The rules of thumb were reviewed in the first quarter of 2019, based on the then prevailing range of oil and gas prices.
+They are intended to give directional indicators of the impact of changes in the trading environment on BP's 2019 full-year pre-tax results.
 These rules of thumb are approximate and based upon BP’s current portfolio.

-Please note that the relationship between oil prices and results is not necessarily linear across a wide range of oil prices.
+Please note that the relationship between prices and results is not necessarily linear across a wide range of oil and gas prices.
 Changes in margins, differentials, seasonal demand patterns, operational issues, and other factors including timing of acquisition and divestment activity, can also materially impact the results.

 Significant differences between the estimates implied by the application of the rules of thumb and the actual results themselves may also arise due to complex mechanisms for calculating government shares of Upstream revenues in some jurisdictions, depending on price levels.